126.96.36.199 Sharers provisions for RA

 When making a decision on this issue, all available information should be considered.

-Example: Bank statements may be used as proof of regular amounts of money paid, accompanying a rent declaration.
+Example: Bank statements may be used as proof of regular amounts of money paid.

 When making a decision on this issue, it must be considered that rent is defined as amounts payable by a person as a condition of occupancy of their principle home.
 This means that flexible arrangements, such as one tenant paying the rent and one tenant paying the bills, MAY be capable of demonstrating that both parties have a legal right over the accommodation.
-ONLY IF the oral arrangement is EVIDENCED with a lease, tenancy agreement, rent certificate or rent declaration.
+ONLY IF the oral arrangement is EVIDENCED with a lease, tenancy agreement, or rent verification document as determined by Services Australia.

 Note 1: In this situation net rent rules still apply, and may affect the amounts on which RA is payable.